 After the wall, we took a small stone pathway down the other side of the wall plateau and another change of landscape – bobbing inclines and declines from yellowing wilderness with nothing but strewn rocks and a small line of climbers, leaving the last of the vegetation behind and willing themselves through the approaching steep and scraggy climb up to camp.

-Another late afternoon acclimatisation walk rounds off the day, preparing you for the pending summit climb in little over 24 hours.
+Another late afternoon acclimatisation walk rounds off the day, preparing you for the pending summit climb in a little over 24 hours.

 As nerves begin to brew at camp and dinner conversation turns more and more to the Summit, the G Fighters put on a show of song and dance to lift our spirits, louder and prouder than anyone else on the site.